bupaverse/edeaR/README.md

 devtools::install_github("gertjanssenswillen/edeaR", build_vignettes = T)

-For more information, check the manual on github or one of the several vignettes.
+For more information, check the manual on github or one of the several vignettes using browseVignettes("edeaR").